M-o-a-T/moat-kv/docs/source/overview.rst

 Record Deletion
 ===============

-Deleting data records is when DistKV's synchronization protocol breaks down, because DistKV can't attach chains to records which no longer exist.
+Deleting data records is when MoaT-KV's synchronization protocol breaks down, because MoaT-KV can't attach chains to records which no longer exist.

-DistKV fixes this by keeping a separate record of deleted entries, or rather their chain links.
+MoaT-KV fixes this by keeping a separate record of deleted entries, or rather their chain links.
 This works well for mostly-static storages but becomes a problem on more dynamic systems.